yanivdll/prodissues/content/automated-editing-using-python.md

 >
 > Why are you laughing?
 Are my my regular expressions THAT bad??

-Did you notice the repetitions? chances are you didn't.
-The eye sees what the eye wants to see, and it'll take away any obstacles to let your brain comprehend.
+Have you notice the repetitions? chances are you haven't.
+The eye sees what the eye wants to see, and it'll take away any obstacle to let your brain comprehend.
 I too often catch myself writing the same word twice.
-The problem is that when I notice the mistake, it's usually too late.
-The email was sent or post was already published.
+The problem is that when I do, it's usually too late.
+The email was sent or post got  published.

-To make sure I catch those repetitions in time, I wrote a simple Python script removes superfluous spaces and highlight word duplications, using [CriticMarkup](http://criticmarkup.com).
-I run this script using Keyboard Maestro as soon as I finish writing.
+To make sure I find those repetitions in time, I wrote a simple Python script that removes superfluous spaces and highlight words' duplications, using [CriticMarkup](http://criticmarkup.com).
+I run this script as soon as I finish writing.
 It works much better than my eyes in finding those elusive duplications.

 Here's the script: